BioTrain Summer Positions

 Location: HudsonAlpha Huntsville campus

-The Environmental, Health, and Safety (EHS) department is looking for a safety intern who will assist with internal safety and related tasks.
-These include training, SDS inventory, corrective actions, internal audits, gap analysis, records maintenance, etc. The position will work closely with both the EHS department, other internal departments within HudsonAlpha, and potentially with Associate Companies on-site.
+The Environmental, Health, and Safety (EHS) department is seeking a safety intern to assist with internal safety and related tasks.
+These include training, SDS inventory, corrective actions, internal audits, gap analysis, and records maintenance, among others.
+The position will work closely with both the EHS department and other internal departments within HudsonAlpha, as well as potentially with Associate Companies on-site.

 Requirements

-• Education: Undergraduate or Master's Level pursuing career in Occupational Health, Industrial Hygiene, or related field
+• Education: Undergraduate or Master’s Level pursuing a career in Occupational Health, Industrial Hygiene, or related field.

-• Skills: General computer skills, basic understanding of OSHA, strong communication abilities and the ability to work as a team and independently
+• Experience: General computer skills (Microsoft Office and Google apps), basic understanding of OSHA and related entities, communication skills, ability to work as a team and independently.

 Science Education Intern